hrydgard/ppsspp-site/README.md

 It's built using a super-minimal site generator written in Rust.

+The design is inspired by Docusaurus but doesn't use anything from it anymore other than the folder structure.

+Turns out doing everything fully custom is easier to understand, debug and maintain for the long term, plus the build process is way easier. `cargo run`, that's it.

 ## Backend and authentication

 The backend is not (yet?) open source.